kylereicks/picturefill.js.wp/readme.txt

 See the [Extending Picturefill.WP](https://github.com/kylereicks/picturefill.js.wp#extending-picturefillwp) subsection of the GitHub repository for a list of plugin hooks and examples.

-= Can I use this plugin with the [Advanced Custom Fields Plugin](http://wordpress.org/plugins/advanced-custom-fields/)? =
+= Can I use this plugin with another plugin that I always use? =

-Yes.
-If you use [Advanced Custom Fields shortcodes](http://www.advancedcustomfields.com/resources/functions/shortcode/) in your post or page content, Picturefill.WP will work automatically.
-To use Advanced Custom Fields outside of `the_content` in theme files, see the subsection of the GitHub documentation [using Picturefill.WP with Advaned Custom Fields](https://github.com/kylereicks/picturefill.js.wp#using-picturefillwp-with-the-advanced-custom-fields-plugin).
+Probably.
+See the [using Picturefill.WP with other plugins](https://github.com/kylereicks/picturefill.js.wp#use-with-other-plugins) section of the documentation on GitHub for a few of the plugins that have been discovered may need special consideration.

 = Why does this plugin use an "adapted" version of picturefill.js =